 Review of Emmie of Indianapolis

-“Too many YA authors feel the need to show their adult self in the narrative, where as Castaneda successfully avoids that pit fall.
-“Emmie of Indianapolis” reads as if Emmie is speaking directly to us, simply, succinctly, sometimes without understanding, and other times with deep understanding; but more often than not a sense of wonder.
-From time to time Emmie does use words from the adult world, and Castaneda’s prose choices makes it clear that Emmie uses them with a child’s appreciation – as borrowed words, rather than as her own.”
-Amazon review 5 Stars
+"Too many YA authors feel the need to show their adult self in the narrative, where as Castaneda successfully avoids that pit fall.
+“Emmie of Indianapolis” reads as if Emmie is speaking directly to us, simply, succinctly, sometimes without understanding, and other times with deep understanding; but more often than not a sense of wonder.… Continue reading Review of Emmie of Indianapolis

 The Last Book

 https://bookplaces.wordpress.com/2019/09/04/the-last-book/Has anyone seen the movie The Book of Eli?
-It’s one of my favorite movies.
-I’ve seen it many times and I know I’ll watch it again.
-The film is in the category of ‘timeless literature ‘ and yes, films can be literature, the theme is a horrible one.
-The last Bible, the last Holy Book left on a post-apocalyptic Earth is kept under guard by a man named Eli who has received divine inspiration to ‘go west’ with the book.
-His journey is explored in the movie.
-You must see it!
-Does the possibility of a world without books concern you?
-What if there were no more copies of…
+It's one of my favorite movies.
+I've seen it many times and I know I'll watch it again.
+The film is in the category of 'timeless literature ' and yes, films can be literature, the theme is a horrible one.
+The last Bible, the last Holy… Continue reading The Last Book

 Fear and Censorship

-I see the word ‘triggers’ a lot in relation to reading.
+I see the word 'triggers' a lot in relation to reading.
 Authors warn readers of possible triggers whereas certain actions or situations may cause harm to a reader mentally, bodily and even spiritually.
 Recently an author pulled her debut novel out of publication because a book reviewer disagreed with the theme of the book.
-The author wrote a novel based on her own life and the culture she left when she immigrated to the United States.
-The protagonist of the book encountered human trafficking, slavery, and forced prostitution in the country where she was born and countries where she l lived enroute to America.
-The book’s intended audience was older…
+The… Continue reading Fear and Censorship

 MY PRAYER JOURNAL